 The second way to check if the normals are right is by toggling “Face orientation” on the viewport overlay options.
 It will turn your model blue, but don’t worry.
 The blue faces are the correct ones and the red ones are the ones that needs to be corrected, you can find this option here:

 Remember not to change any of the specifications, naming conventions, hierarchy, or transforms of the given armature.
 Changing any of these will cause the wearable to stop working in the client after exporting.

 Be sure that the armature imported has no any end or neutral bones, otherwise the wearable is not going to work after exporting to the builder.
 If you are importing an .fbx that has this issue you can toggle Ignore Leaf Bones when importing the armature.

 Eyebrows, Eyes and Mouth #

 These meshes work with a transparent shader so you don’t have to do anything aside from creating your own png texture for the new eyebrow, eye, or mouth style you want and placing it correctly into the UV map.
-These textures should be 256x256px and need to have, of course, an alpha channel (for transparency).
+These textures should be 256x256px and need to have an alpha channel for transparency.

 Here are some example png textures: